nRF24/RF24/docs/cross_compile.md

 Following prerequisites need to be assured:

-- ssh passwordless access to target machine [Here is a hint](https://linuxconfig.org/passwordless-ssh)
+- ssh password-less access to target machine [Here is a hint](https://linuxconfig.org/passwordless-ssh)
 - sudo of a remote user without password [Here is a hint](http://askubuntu.com/questions/334318/sudoers-file-enable-nopasswd-for-user-all-commands)
 - cross-compilation toolchain for your target machine; for RPi
   ```shell